b1tw0rker/linux/README.md

 chattr +a /var/log/messages

-lsattr /var/log/messages # test file for +a attribut
+lsattr /var/log/messages # test file messages for +a attribut

 ```